cozy/cozy.github.io/src/tutorials/data/queries.md

 ## Selectors

-To use the Mango query system, you define a `selector`, that allows to express criterias to filter the documents to return.
+To use the Mango query system, you define a `selector`, expressing criterias to filter the documents to return.

 ### Selectors with cozy-client

-With cozy-client, a selector is expressed through the [`where`](https://docs.cozy.io/en/cozy-client/api/cozy-client/#querydefinitionwhereselector-querydefinition) method, that takes into input an object with the selector expression.
+With cozy-client, a selector is added to the query definition with the [`where`](https://docs.cozy.io/en/cozy-client/api/cozy-client/#querydefinitionwhereselector-querydefinition) method.
+It takes into input an object with the selector expression.
 For instance, this query means “the todos in 'sport’ category AND a title ‘Exercices’”:

 ```javascript
 const queryDef = client